 - Turn off the water when brushing your teeth or in between rinsing dishes.

 - Wash laundry in cold water instead of hot, and line dry clothes.

 - Collect rainwater to use for watering plants.

 - Set up a recycling area with separate bins for paper, plastic, metal, and food items to use as compost in your garden.

 - Pay bills online to eliminate so much paper waste.

 - Repurpose items, such as reusing egg cartons for painting or turning worn t-shirts into play pants for your children.

 - Use cloth rags for cleaning instead of paper towels.

-- Turn down the thermostats just a few degrees lower in the winter and turn it up a few degrees higher in the summer to save energy and cost.
+- Turn down the thermostat just a few degrees lower in the winter and turn it up a few degrees higher in the summer to save energy and money.